-4.1.2.
-Behavioral Health Services
+4.1.2 Behavioral Health Services

-Because professional education may be highly stressful as well as rewarding, guidance and referral services are available through the Office of Student Affairs and the Director of Behavioral Health.
+Because professional education may be highly stressful as well as rewarding, guidance and referral services are available through the Office of Student Affairs and the Director of Behavioral Health (DBH).

-Counseling services to assess students' needs, including the need for referrals to the Director of Behavioral Health or to mental health providers in the community, are available 8:00 a.m. to 4:30 p.m.
+Services to assess students' needs, including the need for referrals to the Director of Behavioral Health or to mental health providers in the community, are available 8:00 a.m. to 4:30 p.m.
 Monday through Friday in the Office of Student Affairs.
 Additional hours may be arranged by appointment.
-Students may also contact the Director of Behavioral Health directly.
+Students may also contact the Director of Behavioral Health directly through email, phone, or the Portal.

-Students can explore adjustment issues, find ways of gaining greater self-awareness, and develop better decision-making, problem-solving, and interpersonal skills by consulting with the LECOM Director of Behavioral Health, a licensed psychologist.
-Consultation is encouraged for students experiencing anxiety, relationship problems, loneliness, depression, alcohol and/or substance abuse, and personal matters (i.e., in-depth issues), as well as for test anxiety, general academic stress, and concerns related to school adjustment.
+Students have the opportunity to explore adjustment issues, find ways of gaining greater self-awareness, and develop better decision-making, problem-solving, and interpersonal skills with the LECOM Director of Behavioral Health, a licensed psychologist, serving as a consultant.
+Students are also encouraged to consult with the Campus DBH if they are experiencing anxiety, relationship problems, loneliness, depression, alcohol and/or substance abuse, and personal matters (i.e., indepth issues), as well as for test anxiety, general academic stress, and concerns related to school adjustment.

-It is important to note that when the Director of Behavioral Health, as well as all other LECOM employees, counsels a student and not as the student's individual physician, psychologist, counselor, or therapist.
-Therefore, there should be no expectation of confidentiality as information received from a student may be shared with members of the administration or other faculty members on a need-to-know basis.
+It is important to note that when students consult with the Director of Behavioral Health, as well as all other LECOM employees, they are not acting as the student's individual physician, psychologist, counselor, or therapist.
+As such there should be no expectation of confidentiality or privacy as information received from a student may be shared with members of the administration or other faculty members on a need-to-know basis.

-LECOM retains the services of licensed professionals off campus who are available for short or long-term counseling.
-The Director of Behavioral Health may make referrals for counseling in the community which may be confidential.
+LECOM has access to the services of various off-campus licensed professionals to refer students to for short or long-term counseling or treatment.
+The Director of Behavioral Health may make referrals for counseling or treatment as needed to external professionals in the community which may be confidential.

-Students consulting with private behavioral health specialists will be asked to sign Authorization for Release of Information forms allowing such specialists to share information with LECOM.
-Giving this permission is voluntary but advisable, as it is intended to allow the Director of Behavioral Health to monitor service, thereby facilitating academic and therapeutic progress through coordination of care.
-Signing is mandatory in situations involving violation of LECOM zero tolerance policies such as drug and alcohol or anti-harassment policies.
-It is also mandatory when students are referred to independent qualified behavioral health practitioners for drug screens, to Physicians' Health Programs (PHP), Committee for Physicians Health (CPH) for the State of New York, and/or to the Florida PRN service.
-Payment for an initial visit to an independent qualified behavioral health practitioner may be made by LECOM, upon special consideration, when referrals are either highly advised or required by LECOM policy.
+Students consulting with external licensed professionals may be asked to sign an Authorization for Release/Receipt of Information forms allowing for communication and sharing of appropriate information between such specialists and LECOM.
+Giving this permission is voluntary but advisable, as it is intended to allow the Director of Behavioral Health to monitor services, and thereby facilitating academic progress and treatment compliance through coordination of supports.
+Providing the authorization for the release/receipt of information is mandatory in situations involving violation of LECOM zero tolerance policies such as drug and alcohol use or abuse or anti-harassment policies.
+It is also mandatory when students are referred to independent qualified examiners/evaluators for alcohol and drug screens, to Physicians' Health Programs (PHP), Committee for Physicians Health (CPH) for the State of New York, the Florida PRN service or other state entities as necessary.
+Payment for an initial visit to an independent qualified examiner/evaluator may be made by LECOM, upon special consideration, when referrals are either highly advised or required by LECOM policy.

-Documentation of behavioral health services is kept confidential in secure files and separate from a student's permanent academic record.
-There is a limited expectation of privacy with regard to communication with general faculty members.
+Documentation of consultation services with the DBH are generally kept confidential and are stored in secure files and separate from a student's permanent academic record.
 Certain matters, such as grades, are kept confidential.
-However, general communications with faculty members, even on topics of a personal nature, may be shared with other faculty members or members of the administration for legitimate educational interests.
+However, as appropriate, general communications with faculty members, even on topics of a personal nature, may be shared with other faculty members or members of the administration.